Gillis Mostaert: Life

 He died in Antwerp.
 It is believed that he was heavily indebted at the time of his death and that the contents of his workshop was sold off or distributed to creditors to pay off these debts.
 Many of his works were acquired by Filips van Valckenisse, lord of Hemiksem, who still owned a number of these when he died himself in 1614.

+His pupils were Gillis van Coninxloo, Hendrik Gijsmans, Henrick Pieters and Jan Soens.

 Work

 Very few works can be attributed with certainty to Gillis Mostaert as he signed few of his paintings.
 He added usually the monogram GM and the year on those works that he signed.
 Mostaert likely operated a large workshop with an important output.
 He seems to have worked mainly for private clients to whom he supplied pictures in a wide range of subjects.
 These included scenes of markets, fairs and village, allegories of the four seasons, winter and snow landscapes, scenes of war, hell and burning houses, religious subjects as well as parables and allegories.
 Mostaert often used copper as a support for his oil paintings, which gives them a certain luster or glowing appearance.